 SPSNL is a training partner with the Nautical Archaeology Society (NAS) of Portsmouth, England.
 NAS offers courses in Foreshore and Underwater Archaeology in the UK, and around the world through their network of training partners.
 The NAS program aims to provide not just an introduction to the subject but also to offer people a chance to build their skills and experience, allowing them to take part in projects and fieldwork around the world, and perhaps to run their own projects.
 Anyone can take part in our NAS training and it's open to divers and non-divers alike.
 To participate in the diving portion of the course, participants need to already be certified Open Water scuba divers, and need to provide or rent their own diving gear.

-CLICK HERE for information on the NAS Introduction course that SPSNL will offer later in 2017, given sufficient demand.
+CLICK HERE for information on the NAS Introduction course that SPSNL is offering on June 30, 2018, given sufficient demand.

-CLICK HERE for more information on the NAS Part I course that SPSNL offered on June 10 & 11, 2017.
+CLICK HERE for more information on the NAS Part I course that SPSNL is offering on July 1 & 2, 2018, given sufficient demand.

 The NAS training program consists of 5 modules: